rocBLAS programming guide#

 Note

-In stream capture mode all numerical checking will be skipped and rocblas_status_success
+In stream capture mode, all numerical checking is skipped and rocblas_status_success

 is returned.